 The 57th Wing, as the most diverse wing in the Air Force, provides advanced, realistic, and multi-domain training focused on ensuring dominance through air, space, and cyberspace.
 The wing’s mission is innovative professionals leading advanced, realistic, multi-domain training focused on winning the high-end fight.

-The 57th Wing is comprised of the USAF Weapons School, 57th Maintenance Group, 57th Operations Group, 57th Adversary Tactics Group, USAF Aerial Demonstration Squadron (Thunderbirds), USAF Advanced Maintenance and Munitions Officer School (AMMOS) and the 561st Joint Tactics Squadron.
+The 57th Wing is comprised of the USAF Weapons School, 57th Maintenance Group, 57th Operations Group, USAF Aerial Demonstration Squadron (Thunderbirds), USAF Advanced Maintenance and Munitions Officer School (AMMOS).

 United States Air Force Weapons School